A Key to “Happy Schooldays” at Home: Clutter-Free Storage and Preparation Zones

 With a child's closet, you can't always take the approach of using all your vertical space.
 Well, you can and you can't.
 What you'll want to do is keep all the everyday items at a safe height for your child to reach so that he or she doesn't require a step stool or your assistance every day.
 You can then still use the higher shelves for items that might not be used every day, like a princess tutu or a Chewbacca mask – which may be worn only occasionally.

 6. Take the “Locker” Approach

-One of the most fun activities for kids at school is to decorate their locker.
-This helps gives the youngsters a sense of individualism, and it makes those boring storage spots a bit less mundane.
+One of the most fun activities for kids at school is to decorate their lockers.
+This helps give the youngsters a sense of individualism, and it makes those boring storage spots a bit less mundane.
 You can take that same approach with closet organization.
 A closet can still be “fun” with decorations, stickers, lighting, and other objects.
-A closet that your child loathes a little less may be one they are more active at keeping organized.
+A closet that your child loathes a little less maybe one they are more active at keeping organized.

 7. Doors Off!

 When you tell your kids to clean up their rooms, and they're back down looking for treats in two minutes, it can be telling – and obvious to anyone but, of course, your children: you know that the odds are they just threw everything behind the closet doors in order to give the appearance of a thorough scrubbing.
 Then when you go to open that closet, there's a 50-50 chance you're going to get barreled over by stacked clothing, shoes, toys, etc.

 One way to avoid this situation and to aim to keep the closet organized is by taking off the doors.
 A doorless closet still looks cool – think cabinets without doors in a kitchen.
 With the doors off the closet, your children will all but be forced to keep a well-maintained area.
 They still probably won’t, though!

 Take the doors off your child’s closet, and voilà there’s the motivation for him or her to keep it neat.
 Or at least there’s no hiding a mess behind doors on “clean up” day.